jedisct1/libsodium-doc/helpers/README.md

 In order to mitigate the impact of similar bugs, Sodium provides heap allocation functions for storing sensitive data.

 These are not general-purpose allocation functions.
-In particular, they are slower than `malloc()` and friends, and require 3 or 4 extra pages of virtual memory.
+In particular, they are slower than `malloc()` and friends, and they require 3 or 4 extra pages of virtual memory.

 `sodium_init()` has to be called before using any of the guarded heap allocation functions.